The Global Damages Review: Overview of the Financial Damages Model for Income Loss

 Step costs remain constant for a certain range of production volume or revenues but then change to a new plateau for revenue or production volume outside that range.
 For example, in a manufacturing facility, wages paid to production line workers on one production line would be a fixed amount, but if subsequent increases in production necessitate a second production line, the total wage cost will step up to reflect the additional costs paid to employ the second line of workers.

-Future losses refer to the financial loss, arising from the wrongdoing, that will occur after the date of the trial.
-These losses are projected to the end of the loss period and then discounted back to the trial date using the appropriate 'discount rate'.
+In most instances, the measurement date for the financial loss suffered by the plaintiff is as at or about a current date, with the date of the trial being a proxy in this regard.
+In such circumstances, future losses refer to the financial loss, arising from the wrongdoing, that will occur after the date of the trial.
+These losses are projected to the end of the loss period and then discounted back to the trial date (i.e., measurement date) using the appropriate discount rate.

 One should not read too much into the term 'discounted' – discounting future amounts is based on mathematical formulas, rather than a simple percentage reduction in the future dollar amounts.
 The formulas are well known and based in large part on the assumed rates of return employed therein.